-Disk BrakesThese are the field medications I have made both authorized and unauthorized.
-The goal of any of the mods is too improve the jeep’s safety or reliability.
+Disk BrakesThese are the field modifications I have made both authorized and unauthorized.
+The goal of any of the mods is to improve the jeep’s safety or reliability.

 Other parts needed or used:

 The first question is where can I get those disk brakes?
 They are made by SuperBreak Disks (that’s the way they spell it!) in Brazil.
 However, you can’t buy them directly from the manufacturer, you have to buy them from a retailer.
 The retailer I used was Calibre Offroad.
 Calibre didn’t have too much experience (none) with exporting parts.
 I started talking to Calibre in February 2002 and was not able to get the parts shipped to me until June 2002.
 Luckily I was able to enlist the aid of a friend of a G503 member.
 Paulino worked out the details.
 He was able to get the shipping cost from $400 UPS to $200 UPS.
 I guess they have competition in Brazil.